European Pharmacopoeia: The European Pharmacopoeia Commission

 While the European Directorate for the Quality of Medicines & HealthCare (EDQM), a directorate of the Council of Europe, provides scientific and administrative support for the European Pharmacopoeia, the governing body is the European Pharmacopoeia Commission.
 The European Pharmacopoeia Commission determines the general principles applicable to the elaboration of the European Pharmacopoeia.
 It also decides the work programme, sets up and appoints experts to the specialised groups responsible for preparing monographs, adopts these monographs, and recommends dates for the implementation of its decisions within the territories of the contracting parties.

 This Commission meets in Strasbourg, France, three times a year, to adopt texts proposed by its groups of experts, and to decide on its programme of work and general policies.
 Items are added to the work programme in response to requests received by the European Directorate for the Quality of Medicines & HealthCare from the member states and their national authorities, industry or experts from around the world, based on current scientific and health issues.
 Each national delegation has one vote.
 In all technical questions, the decisions of the commission are taken by a unanimous vote of the national delegations that cast a vote.
 Member states' representatives mostly come from health authorities, national pharmacopoeia authorities and universities; and are appointed by the national authorities on the basis of their expertise.
 Representatives of the thirty (30) observers are invited to attend the sessions, but cannot vote.

-The current chair of the commission is Prof. Torbjörn Arvidsson, who was elected in March 2019.
-Prof. Arvidsson's term for Chair is three years, and runs in parallel with other members of the commission's Presidium.
+The current chair of the commission is Prof. Salvador Cañigueral, elected in March 2022.
+The term of the chair is three years, and runs in parallel with other members of the commission's Presidium.

 Publication

 The first edition of the European Pharmacopoeia was published in 1969, and consisted of 120 texts.
-The 10th edition, currently applicable, was published in July 2019.
+The 11th edition, currently applicable, was published in July 2022.
 The Ph.
-Eur. is applicable in 39 European countries and used in over 100 countries worldwide.
+Eur. is applicable in 39 European countries and used in over 130 countries worldwide.
 Nowadays it contains over 3000 texts (the monographs), covering all therapeutic areas and consisting of: